grafana/loki/operator/docs/operator/api.md

 <td>
 <em>(Optional)</em>
 <p>IndexedResourceAttributes contains the global configuration for resource attributes
-to store them as index labels or Structured Metadata or drop them altogether.</p>
+to store them as index labels or structured metadata or drop them altogether.</p>
 </td>
 </tr>
 <tr>